Kiira Schmidt Carper

 Schmidt’s choreography was recognized by Austin Critics Table Awards, which awarded Texas State University’s production of Ragtime “Best Production of 2018.”
 In 2016 Schmidt was awarded “Excellence in Choreography” by the Kennedy Center American College Theater Festival for The 25th Annual Putnam County Spelling Bee at Texas State University as well as in 2013 for A Funny Thing Happened…Forum at Sam Houston State University.

-Schmidt earned a B.F.A. in musical theater (with honors) in 2003 in from Elon University.
+Schmidt earned a B.F.A. in musical theater (with honors) in 2003 from Elon University.
 She also earned her 200-hr yoga teacher certification in 2018 and has been a proud member of Actors’ Equity since 2005.